dskrepps/Pinecrest/README.md

 # Pinecrest

 An interface to view a collection of Reddit posts of tabletop RPG encounter maps, designed for personal use.
 I wanted a nice way to show this collection to friends and it made for nice experience working with Vue.js and Gridsome.
+Netlify CMS enabled.

 ## Understanding the Code